baraaAlmasri/To-do-project/README.md

 ## Features

-- Add new tasks easily.
+- Add new tasks easily.س
 - Delete tasks when completed.
 - Mark tasks as done.
 - Responsive and smooth user interface.